mas-bandwidth/gafferongames/content/post/integration_basics.md

         velocity += acceleration * dt;
         position += velocity * dt;

-Applying the semi-implicit euler integrator with **dt** = 1/100 to the spring damper system gives us a stable result that is very close to the exact solution:
+Applying the semi-implicit euler integrator with **dt** = 1/100 to the spring damper system gives a stable result that is very close to the exact solution:

 <img src="/img/game_physics/spring_damper_implicit_euler.png" width="100%"/>